Music ensembles

 Performance lab and Music Craft students

 Performance students enrolled in a performance lab or music craft course must participate in an ensemble as a course requirement.
-Students are required to attend 80% of the scheduled ensemble times.
-In week 10 or 11 depending on the ensemble, directors will complete part checking as part of the ensemble assessment.
+All students in these courses are required to attend 80% of the scheduled ensemble times and participate in the end of term concert during weeks 10-11.
+Not all ensembles give public concerts.
+In week 10 or 11 depending on the ensemble, directors and music staff will complete part checking as part of the ensemble assessment.

 Below are descriptions of each ensemble and further information on audition requirements for those ensembles which require audition.
 Consult the term timetable schedule for details on how to audition/register during Orientation Week.

-Most ensembles will have a public performance that will take place at a time that differs from the usual rehearsal time.
+Most ensembles will have a public performance that will take place at a time that may differ from the usual rehearsal time.
 All participants in the ensemble are expected to attend this performance.
-Your ensemble director should be able to inform you of the date and time of this performance at the first rehearsal or earlier.
+Your ensemble director should be able to inform you of the date and time of this performance at the first rehearsal.

 Some ensembles only run in specific terms.
 Please refer to the yearly schedule under the useful links.

 Non music students can join Collegium Musicum Choir, Corde, UNSW Orchestra and Wind Symphony.
-They can also join other ensembles via the Music Ensemble course MUSC2706 which can be taken as a general elective.
+They can also join other ensembles via the Music Ensemble course MUSC2706 which can be taken as a general elective and requires participation in two ensembles.

 Audition Requirements: please email t.overmyer@unsw.edu.au for further information